JujuAdams/Bento/docs/2.3/Topic-Layouts.md

 Note that the calculation and resizing steps are separate for the x and y axes.
 This gives us the opportunity to resize user interface elements based on text wrapping.

+You can change the logic that an element will when resizing by calling `BentoLayoutSetResize()`.
+This function should be given one of the following `BENTO_RESIZE_*` constants:

 ### `BENTO_RESIZE_NORMAL`

 The default layout logic for both the x and y axes.
 Using this logic, an element will shrink to fit the available space if necessary.
 Otherwise, an element will not change size.